How to lower your cable bill in a few easy steps

 Where can I find these organizations that help with paying bills?

 If you’re considering the option to find an organization to help with your cable bills, there truly are plenty of them.
 We’ve found some of the most popular ones that we believe you should take a look at.
 Just make sure to ask what their monetary aid entails and whether there are any conditions you have to fulfill:

 Can I ask for an extension date for my cable bill?

 If you want to ask your provider for an extension date for your cable bill, you can do that.
 Remember what we said about the worst-case scenario?
 Nothing bad is going to happen, so don’t be shy about it.
 There are a few ways to do it:

 - Call your provider’s customer service

 - Send a letter

 If you’d like to stick to sending a letter to your provider, DoNotPay can help you with it.
-All you need to do is access our app either through your web browser or iOS device and let us know that you need help writing a letter to request an extension date for your cable bill.
+All you need to do is access our app through your and let us know that you need help writing a letter to request an extension date for your cable bill.